Derivation of the deformed Heisenberg algebra from discrete spacetime

-Discrete model like Ising model have been used in quantum gravity, where the spacetime emerges from a Planckian Ising lattice \cite{Feller:2015yta, Holm:1995xr}.
-Apart from Ising model, honeycomb structure for quantum gravity has been investigated in quantum graphity \cite{Quach:2012tc, Konopka:2008hp}.
-Here, we point that quantum graphity can be closely linked to models of discrete spacetime.
-As in quantum graphity, points in spacetime are represented by nodes on a graph, connected by links that can be on or off.
-This can be mapped on to a model of discrete spacetime, again with honeycomb lattice structure.
-Here, a lattice site can filled or empty.
-Thus, there is almost a direct map between quantum graphity, and such a Planckian lattice model of quantum gravity.
-A furthermore, advantage of taking a honeycomb packing for discrete spacetime, rather than an Ising model \cite{Feller:2015yta, Holm:1995xr} is that in this model it is naturally possible to account for the breaking of isotropy of space, which could potentially explain the CMB anisotropies \cite{Land:2005ad,Braglia:2021fxn,Acharya:2022hsr, Greco:2022ufo}.
-This is due to the close relation between a Planckian honeycomb lattice and dynamical triangulation \cite{Ito:2022ycc, Dittrich:2011vz, Clemente:2018czn, Ambjorn:2016cpa,Rindlisbacher:2015ewa}.
-The honeycomb lattice has also been used in a model of quantum gravity where a quantum Ricci curvature is obtained from discrete spacetime \cite{Klitgaard:2017ebu}.
-As the matter field in nature are Fermionic, for quantum graphity with honeycomb lattice, we will assume that the low energy effective field theory obtain from this lattice is a Fermionic field theory.
-This is consistent with using graphene as an analogue for this model of quantum gravity \cite{Acquaviva:2022yiq, Salgado-Rebolledo:2021zbxx}.
-Now for such a low energy Fermionic field theory, we can write the dispersion relation using the analogy of the dispersion relation in graphene.
-Now the the energy $E$ and as the momentum $p$ of the fermionic field theory can obtained as the low energy effective field theory from the Planckian lattice.
-Basically, as we have assumed that spacetime can be obtained from a discrete Planckian lattice, we can use the idea that same equations have same solutions, and this will hold at any scale.
-This dispersion relation from an underlying honeycomb lattices that have been studied for various systems \cite{gao2018study,bharati2012certain,ahmad2017computation,dayan2018computing, RevModPhys.83.1193, PhysRevB.105.L161401}.
-The derivation of dispersion relation does not depend on the details of any system, other than a underlying honeycomb lattice, and hence it will hold for the honeycomb structure in quantum graphity \cite{Quach:2012tc, Konopka:2008hp}.
-So, for the honeycomb Planckian lattice, we can directly write the energy dispersion relation as $E = (\lambda p - \alpha p^2) $ \cite{gao2018study,bharati2012certain,ahmad2017computation,dayan2018computing, RevModPhys.83.1193, PhysRevB.105.L161401}.
-Here, in this Planckian honeycomb lattice, we observe that in natural unites the Planck energy $ E_P = L_P^{-1}$ acts as an analogue for the lattice constant in Dirac materials like graphene.
-Furthermore, the Fermi velocity is replaced by velocity of light, which is set equal to one in natural unites, $c =1$.
-It is due to this similarity of the modified dispersion relation \cite{Liberati:2013usa, amelino2009constraining}, that it has been proposed that graphene can certainly be used as a quantum gravity analogue \cite{Acquaviva:2022yiq, Salgado-Rebolledo:2021zbxx}.
+The derivation of dispersion relation does not depend on the details of any system, other than an underlying honeycomb lattice, and hence it will hold for the honeycomb structure in quantum graphity \cite{Quach2012,Konopka2008}.
+Thus, for the honeycomb Planckian lattice, where we take into consideration both the next and the next-to-nearest lattice site interaction, we can directly write the energy dispersion relation as $E = (\lambda p - \alpha p^2) $ \cite{Shah2022,Goerbig2011}.
+Here, in this Planckian honeycomb lattice, we observe that in natural units the Planck energy, $ E_P = L_P^{-1}$, acts as an analogue for the lattice constant in Dirac materials like graphene.
+Furthermore, the Fermi velocity is replaced by velocity of light, which is set equal to one in natural units, $c =1$.
+It is due to this similarity of the modified dispersion relation \cite{Liberati2014,AmelinoCamelia2009}, that graphene has been proposed as a quantum gravity analogue \cite{Iorio2022, SalgadoRebolledo2023}.
 This similarity becomes explicit in models of quantum gravity, with a Planck scale honeycomb discrete lattice.
-Here, we have defined a deformation parameter, $\alpha$, which can be related to the the leading order $T_P$ and the next to leading order $T'_P$ correction terms for the Planckian lattice.
-We also define $\lambda = \pm $, where its value depends on if the lattice point is occupied or unoccupied.
-Then for any model, with honeycomb lattice, we can write $ \alpha = ({3}/{2} E_P) {|T_P^{'}|}/{T_P} $ \cite{gao2018study,bharati2012certain,ahmad2017computation,dayan2018computing, RevModPhys.83.1193, PhysRevB.105.L161401}.
+Here, we have defined a deformation parameter, $\alpha$, which can be related to the leading order, $T_P$, and the next to leading order, $T'_P$, correction terms for the Planckian lattice.
+We also define $\lambda = \pm $, where its value depends on the occupancy of the lattice point.
+Thus, for any model, with honeycomb lattice, we can write $ \alpha = ({3}/{2} E_P) {|T_P^{'}|}/{T_P} $.